davidjaguilar104/weather-dashboard/pseudocode.md

-- need to save city to local storage
+- need to save search history elements to local storage